conda-forge/cfep/cfep-16.md

 ## Abstract

-This document proposes that we enforce the use SPDX license expressions in license field in package metadata and to hotfix the package metadata to add the license_family field automatically by parsing the license field.
+This document proposes that we enforce the use of SPDX license expressions in license field in package metadata and to hotfix the package metadata to add the license_family field when missing by automatically parsing the license field.

 ## Motivation